Priyanshu-new/Samadhan-2.0/README.md

 Teams are encouraged to design AI-powered tools like chatbots, recommendation engines, and adaptive learning platforms that enhance the quality, efficiency, and inclusivity of education.
 By combining creativity and technology, participants can reimagine the way education is delivered and experienced.

-   The day wise projects are saved using branches